 It matters.
 You can find pellets in both categories.
 Floating pellets are the only rational option for bettas because they will stay on the surface long enough for bettas to eat them.
 Sinking pellets are a problem because your bettas may ignore them.

 Of course, bettas are unpredictable.
 Yours may prefer sinking pellets.
 You won’t know until you try.
 In fact, if your bettas have refused to eat the pellets you sprinkle on the surface, you may get them to eat by adding sinking pellets.

 How Many Flakes Do You Feed A Betta?

 Bettas should eat the number of flakes they can consume within two minutes, twice daily.
 Their first meal should be in the early morning.
 The second meal should be 12 hours later, typically during the evening.

 If you don’t feed them at the same time every day, they will confuse their biological clocks.
 This can cause all sorts of trouble for them.
 For example, it may reduce the quality of their sleep and lead to stress.

 Also, their immune systems may weaken and render them even more vulnerable to diseases.
-Bettas that are constantly hungry are more likely to develop digestive disorders, which is why I recommend avoiding overfeeding.
+Bettas who are constantly hungry are more likely to develop digestive disorders, which is why I recommend avoiding overfeeding.
 It is usually better to feed less than more.